 Consider the example of a space shuttle, low on fuel and oxygen, urgently needing to dock with the space station.
 The mother ship and the shuttle communicate with each other so that the shuttle knows which docking bay to go to.
 Importantly, the mother ship knows which bay to make ready.
 Successful communication is imperative.
 If this electronic communication fails (disrupted embryouterine 'cell-talk') the shuttle may go to the wrong docking bay, fail to attach to the mother ship, drift away, with the result that the crew dies from a lack of food and oxygen.
 Alternately, the shuttle might go to the right bay but find that all the docking apparatus is not in place.
 Again, the attachment between the two fails due to faulty communication and the crew dies....
-To continue the analogy, the Integrins could be thought of as grappling hooks that 'hold' the human embryo onto the womb whilst the process of implantation is completed.39 a miscarriage that may appear to be nothing more than a normal, even if delayed, menstruation.
+To continue the analogy, the Integrins could be thought of as grappling hooks that 'hold' the human embryo onto the womb whilst the process of implantation is completed.

+Typically, the new person attempts to implant at six days after conception.
+If implantation is unsuccessful, the child is flushed out of the womb in a miscarriage that may appear to be nothing more than a normal, even if delayed, menstruation.
 While there are many spontaneous miscarriages, whenever the miscarriage is the result of an environment created by a foreign device or chemical, it is an artificially induced miscarriage, which is, in fact, an abortion.
 This is true even if the mother does not intend it, is not aware of it happening, and would be horrified if she knew.